LewisIsWorking/PathWarsWiki/Writerside/topics/DF-characters.md

 ## Amar Rookmoon.
 - Main character.
+- Player: Rebecca.
 - Rogue & Sorcerer.
 - Harrower.

 ## Aurelia Denure.

+- Main character.
+- The player has left.

 > Aurelia Denure
->> - Name meaning: she of gold, representing the hopes her family held for her, last of the "Denure" line.
+>> - Name meaning: she of gold, representing her family's hopes for her, last of the "Denure" line.
 >> - born: 4498 8 Sarenith.
 >> - class: wizard.
 >> - opinions of class: even after all these hundreds of years, she still admires the wondrous splendour of magic, though recently she has become more utilitarian in its use

 > Origin of class:
 >> - she came into her talent in magic at a young age after finding an abandoned scroll of prestidigitation.
->> - In less than a month, managed to reverse-engineer it to the basic mechanics of magic.
+>> - In less than a month, she managed to reverse-engineer it to the basic mechanics of magic.
 >> - She utilized this to cast the spell, at which point her hunger for magic became insatiable who trained her: she was initially self-taught.
->> - When she was older, her parents sent her to Magaambya in order to hone her skills.
+>> - When she was older, her parents sent her to Magaambya to hone her skills.
->> - Though she did end up dropping out when her family was erased from history class 2: fighter.
+>> - Though she did drop out when her family was erased from history.
+>> - Class 2: fighter.

-> Opinions of class: she will find it a valuable tool, and may grow in time to love thrill of combat as she does the splendour of magic
+> Opinions of class: she will find it a valuable tool, and may grow in time to love the thrill of combat as she does the splendour of magic
 > Race: elf
-> subrace: ancient
+> Subrace: ancient
-> have they met others of their race: she was raised by her biological family and lives in a kingdom with a significant elf population does your character like your race: she has the same opinions on her race that most people do, she doesn't really think about it much, though she has grown to distrust people in general recently where was she born and raised: mwangi expanse parents and family: she was the oldest child of a pair of well-known merchants, she doted on her younger brother dearly, and loved her parents, however they mysteriously vanished along with their family home and all memory of them one day.
+> Have they met others of their race?: she was raised by her biological family and lives in a kingdom with a significant elf population does your character like your race: she has the same opinions on her race that most people do, she doesn't think about it much, though she has grown to distrust people in general recently where was she born and raised: Mwangi Expanse parents and family: she was the oldest child of a pair of well-known merchants, she doted on her younger brother dearly and loved her parents, however, they mysteriously vanished along with their family home and all memory of them one day.

->> - Parents names: she lost the memories of their names and faces when they disappeared.
-Though she did manage to remember their existences.
+>> - Parents' names: she lost the memories of their names and faces when they disappeared.
+Though she did manage to remember their existence.
->> - are they alive: no, they are so not alive that they were never alive parents professions: merchants of great repute.
+>> - are they alive: no, they are so not alive that they were never alive parents' professions: merchants of great repute.
 >> - Any other family: a little brother who she doted on until he disappeared with her parents
->> - sexuality: demisexual pan romantic, though she would not be able to tell you this because she has never even thought about romance in her life because she is history's most repressed nerd
+>> - sexuality: demisexual pan-romantic, though she would not be able to tell you this because she has never even thought about romance in her life because she is history's most repressed nerd
 >> - marital status: single
 >> - kids: no